 Helpful Tips on How to Use Excel Data Validation List: How to edit Excel Drop Down List?

 - There times where the Input Message box may block the cells underneath it (similar to below) especially if the message is a bit long.
 Use your mouse to move it anywhere on the activated worksheet.

 - How to edit Excel drop down list?
 To edit (add or remove) the options from Excel’s data validation list, make the necessary changes in the Source box.
 Make sure to check the box for Apply these changes to all other cells with the same settings.
 Data validation in Excel will copy the changes made to all other cells with the same validation criteria.

 - Validation Criteria created for a specific cell can also be used to validate other cells.
 Use CTRL+C to copy the cell’s validation criteria.
 Then select the other cells where the validation criteria will be applied, press CTRL+ALT+V to access paste special.
 From the menu, select Validation then click OK.

 - To remove the drop down list created from data validation in Excel for a specific cell or range of cells, select the cells then click on the “Clear All” button on the bottom of the Excel’s data validation dialogue box.
 Make sure not to tick the checkbox for “Apply these changes to all other cells with the same settings”.

-- On the other hand, to remove the drop down list created from data validation in Excel for ALL cells, select any cell with the drop down list.
+- On the other hand, to remove the drop down list in MS Excel data validation for ALL cells, select any cell with the drop down list.
 Then tick the checkbox for Apply these changes to all other cells with the same settings and click on the “Clear All” button on the bottom of the Excel’s data validation dialogue box.

 Please check out this video about How to Create a Data Validation List in Excel: